-In the Radial tab, with the Stepover set to Constant, change the Max. distance between pass to 0.25in.
+In the Radial tab, with the Stepover set to Constant, change the Maximum distance to 0.25in.
 This sets all the steps to be a constant, even 0.25in.

 Even though the steps are set to a constant 0.25in, if you look at the tool paths from another angle, you can see that the steps are only constant along the tool axis.